These Delicious Hungarian Stuffed Peppers Make The Perfect Dinner!

 If you don’t eat all the stuffed peppers at once, you can store the leftovers in an airtight container in the fridge.
 They last for around 2 days.

-For more great Hungarian recipes, check out these dinners, snack, and dessert recipes:
+For more great Hungarian recipes, check out these other hearty and filling recipes:

 Hungarian Stuffed Peppers (Töltött Paprika)